tryshchenko/30-lines-telegram-bot/readme.md

 ## Credentials
-Data is provided by API - https://launchlibrary.net Project uses 2 libraries: node-telegram-bot-api and request.
+Data is provided by API - https://launchlibrary.net Icon used for application was taken here https://www.flaticon.com/authors/smashicons

+Project uses 2 libraries: node-telegram-bot-api and request.

-Thank you for checking this page.
+### Thank you for checking this page.